jlgutenson/rathcelon/README.md

 The "VDT" folder contains the shapefiles {name}_Local_VDT_Database.shp and {name}_Local_CurveFile.shp.

-These will be the 3 nearest VDT database and curvefile stream cells that are 1, 2, and 3x the top width distance of the stream downstream of the dam location and 1 stream cell that is 1/4x the top width distance upstream of the dam location.
+These will be the 4 nearest VDT database and curvefile stream cells that are 1, 2, 3, and 4x the top width distance of the stream downstream of the dam location and 1 stream cell that is located at the stream cell where the upstream elevation change is greater than or equal to your `upstream_elevation_change_threshold` value.

 If you set "known_baseflow" in your inputs, this will be used by ARC to estimate bathymetry (if "bathy_use_banks" = False) and RathCelon to estimate the top width used in the distance calculations.
 Otherwise, top width was estimated using the 2yr discharge in the "output_dir/FLOW/{name}_Reanalysis.csv" file.

 In either case, RathCelon finds the median top width for the stream reach on which the dam is located and uses this value to calculate the distance.

 If the original 1x top-width distance is <100 meters, RathCelon will default to using 100 meters for the top width distance.

+The "XS" folder contains the cross-section information for all stream cells.
+The shapefiles {name}_Local_XS_Lines.shp will contain the cross-section locations and information for the stream cells in the {name}_Local_CurveFile.shp.

 For a breakdown of the attributes in the curve file, see [this wiki](https://github.com/MikeFHS/automated-rating-curve/wiki/Running-ARC-and-Looking-at-ARC-Outputs).